lotten/daoopt/README.md

 (see references below); the default choice is the release-optimized, dynamically linked, sequential solver.

-### Included makefiles

-Alternatively, makefiles for the different solver variants are provided directly in the following folders:

 * `Worker` -- Purely sequential AOBB solver.
 * `Static` -- Static master mode (also needs worker binaries).
 * `Dynamic` -- Dynamic master mode (also needs worker binaries).

-In addition, the following two Makefiles are provided

-* `Debug` -- Compiles any of the above (through preprocessor defines) with debug flags.
-* `Windows` -- Windows executable of the sequential solver using MinGW compiler (not tested in a while and almost certainly broken).

-By default, the *ccache* compiler cache is used by the makefiles.
-To disable it, simply run the supplied script `ccache-deactivate.sh` from within the respective build folder.

 Some features (such as computing the optimal tuple vs. only its cost) can be turned on/off by setting the respective preprocessor defines in